 Whether you are reaching out to them by phone or email, the rule of the game is to keep it short and simple.

 Mike Scher, CEO of Frontline Selling, advises that 20 – 30 minutes is the ideal length of time to explain to your prospect why you are calling.
-He explained that 10 minutes or less give an impression that what you have to discuss to them is not important.
+He explained that 10 minutes or less give an impression that what you have to discuss with them is not important.

-If you’re sending an email, three to four paragraphs is enough to communicate what your purpose is.
+If you’re sending an email, three to four paragraphs are enough to communicate what your purpose is.
 Don’t delve into your sales pitch right away.
 Rather, focus on what they need and show them the advantage of meeting with you.

 Always include a call to action

-Call to actions isn’t just about telling your prospects to do something.
+Call to action isn’t just about telling your prospects to do something.
 It is also your way of showing them that you are not wasting their time.
 Not including CTAs is like inviting your guests to your party but you did not tell them where to go and what to do next.
 That would be a real turn off and you don’t want that to happen.